samuelmr/suomidigi-roadmap/README.md

 The roadmap data can be produced using any tools capable of producing JSON.

-## Create a standalone JSON structure from
+## Create a standalone JSON structure from Google Sheets
+Enable the API as documented in [Node.js Quickstart](https://developers.google.com/sheets/api/quickstart/nodejs).
+Store the credentials as `credentials.json` (the filename can be configured in [config.js](config.js).
+Running the command below will take you through the authorization flow (only when run the first time) and create a Data Package file into `data/roadmap.json`.

     node scripts/create-datapackage.js